Euro Up Vs. Dollar but Markets Weak

 Lang said many foreign-exchange investors had already concluded last month that it ``would be very, very positive if we have the coins and bills physically here.
 This is not a rational argument. ...
 It’s just a psychological thing.″

-The Financial Times Stock Exchange in London was rising modestly until Wall Street opened weakly in the afternoon, reversing British gains.
-The FTSE-100 index closed up just 0.02 percent at 5,218.30.
+Britain’s Financial Times Stock Exchange in London, where the purchasing managers’ index for December was also disappointing, was rising modestly until Wall Street opened weakly in the afternoon, then fell into the red.
+The FTSE 100 was trading down 0.29 percent at 5,202.30.